KaiJing24/Facial-Detection-and-Improvment/README.md

 # Facial-Detection-and-Improvment

+Our final project python code is the "final_project(group 81).ipynb" file.

 Main idea:
 At first, we want to create a fully connected CNN(no FC layer at all), and then train this network on small images and set up CNN to output a 1x1x1 output.
 Then run the CNN on larger image, it will output the score for each box in the input image.
 However, we don't know how to create multi-dimensional labels (y), thus we used FC layers after CNN layers as instead.
 In this way, we can generate 1-D label very easy.
 So, following this idea, we begin to build our model as the following steps: